Shaw145/PicFinder/readme.md

 ## Usage
-1. Upon opening the PicFinder gallery, you will be presented with a search bar and a gallery of images fetched from the Pexels API.
+1. Once the application is running, you will see a search input field and options to choose between Pexels and Splash sites.

-2. Type a keyword or phrase in the search bar and press Enter to search for images related to your query.

-3. The gallery will update and display the relevant images.
+2. Enter your desired search term or keywords related to the images you want to find.

+3. Select the image provider (Pexels or Splash) from the provided options.

-4. Click on a thumbnail to open a larger preview of the image.
+4. Click the "Search" icon to initiate the image search.

-5. To download the full-resolution image, click the "Download" button in the image preview.
+5. Browse through the search results and preview the images.

+6. Click the "Download" icon next to the desired image to download it to your local machine.

 ## Author
  - **Suman Shaw**